Top of page

 Program Overview

 The Wake Forest Center for Literacy Education sponsors professional learning for K-12 educators.
-These courses are intended to bring literacy to life for local public school teachers and school leaders and to help educators apply what they have learned to their own classroom and school environments.
+These courses are intended to bring literacy to life for local public school teachers and school leaders through the use of interactive teaching, experiential learning, and place-based education.

-Using a lifelong learning approach through short enrichment courses taught by Wake Forest faculty, staff, and community partners, these non-credit bearing courses focus on meaningful professional learning around topics in literacy education designed specifically for K-12 public school teachers and administrators.
+No matter what or where you teach, we have a course for you.
+Using a lifelong learning approach through short enrichment courses taught by Wake Forest faculty, staff, and community partners, these non-credit bearing courses focus on meaningful professional learning around topics in literacy education designed specifically to encourage and empower K-12 public school teachers and administrators to apply what they have learned to their own classroom and school environments.

 Registration Information

 Course descriptions and registration information can be found below.
 Registration and payment are required, and seats are limited.
-All courses will meet in person at the locations provided; hybrid and online options are not available.

 Upcoming Course Descriptions & Registration